Statement of Faith

 The Holy Spirit has been sent from heaven to glorify Christ and to apply His work of salvation.
 It is in this way that the Father and the Son make Their home with those who love Jesus.
 As the “Spirit of truth”, the Spirit leads believers into truth, gives a true understanding of the Scriptures, guides them through life, and gives them the power to reach out to a lost and needy world.
 He convicts people of their sin and draws them to Christ, and He intercedes for believers when they do not know how to pray.

 All things, visible and invisible, are created and sustained by God.
 In the beginning all created things were “very good”.
 God created all things through Christ and by the Holy Spirit for Himself.
 So the heavens and the earth are God’s creation and belong to Him.
 All living beings, principalities and powers were created by God.
 All people are created in God’s image and so have a “body”, a “soul” and a “spirit”.
 The soul and the spirit of believers go to be with Christ at death.
+The body of believers is resurrected to an immortal body at Christ’s return.

 God has revealed Himself in the Bible.
 The Bible is comprised of both the (Hebraic) Old Testament and the (Greek) New Testament.
 It is unique amongst writings in that it is absolute truth given to man by the inspiration of the Holy Spirit, the “Spirit of truth”.
 All scripture is inspired and the original text has been accurately preserved by God through the centuries.
 It is without error and is fully reliable.
 The Bible alone speaks with final authority and is for doctrine, reproof, correction and instruction.
 It also reveals truth about the future.